Tombstone (character): Fictional character biography

-After surviving the attempt on his life, Tombstone later formed his gang and gained the brothers Grim and Reaper as his minions.
-Tombstone is later approached by Mr. Fish who warns him about the Black Cat's gang targeting him and his criminal empire in the upcoming gang war in Harlem.
-Tombstone and Fish are later visited by Alex Wilder, who talks about his father Geoffrey Wilder's family business, as the two of them knew him back when he was still alive.
-He also tells Tombstone and Fish that he is starting a new incarnation of the Pride which will be based in Harlem.
+After surviving an attempt on his life, Tombstone forms a new gang with Grim and Reaper.
+Tombstone is approached by Mr. Fish, who warns him about Black Cat's gang targeting him and his criminal empire in the upcoming gang war in Harlem.
+Tombstone and Fish are visited by Alex Wilder, who talks about his father Geoffrey Wilder's family business, as the two of them knew him when he was still alive.
+He also tells Tombstone and Fish that he is starting a new incarnation of the Pride based in Harlem.
 Afterwards, Alex beats up Tombstone and uses a magic spell to send Fish to Hell.
 After recovering from the attack, Tombstone rescues Fish from Hell with the help of Black Talon.